brycehenson/fast_search_histogram/README.md

 [https://github.com/brycehenson/fast_sorted_mask](https://github.com/brycehenson/fast_sorted_mask) where I apply similar principles to dramaticaly speed up masking operations (in certian cases).

 ## Future work
+contributors welcome!
+Drop me an [email](mailto:bryce.m.henson+github.fast_search_histogram@gmail.com?subject=I%20would%20Like%20to%20Contribute[github][fast_search_histogram]) .

--[x] logo
+- [x] logo
--[x] clean main branch
+- [x] clean main branch
--[x] clean up hist_scaling_test
+- [x] clean up hist_scaling_test
-- Investiage what the effect of non uniform underlying density has on the relative performance
+- Investigate what the effect of non uniform underlying density has on the relative performance
 - improve hist_adaptive_method
   - try and use some kind of learner or clasifier to predict the best method to use baed on some model and n,m
   - had good sucess with a gaussian kernel SVM: ~87% accuracy, 7ms prediction runtime
   - predition runtime is still prohibitive for an adaptive wraper
   - perhaps a hybrid approach where a more simple rule is used for the small n,m then when the margins or the optimal/suboptimal algorithm are larger than the perdiction time the SVM model is used.
 - try forward prediction for count search.
   - based on the count in the previous bin estimate a better place to start the binary search.
   - improvements of log(n)/log(2*n/m) , ~2.6 for n=1e6 m=1e4